dkohlbre/augury-webpage/index.md

 We present a new type of microarchitectural attack that leaks data at
 rest: data that is never read into the core architecturally.
-This attack technique, Augury, leverages a novel microarchitectural optimzation present in Apple Silicon: a Data Memory-Dependent Prefetcher (DMP).
+This attack technique, Augury, leverages a novel microarchitectural optimization present in Apple Silicon: a Data Memory-Dependent Prefetcher (DMP).

 At a high level: